Aniruddha-Deb/quant-prep/README.md

 ## Hindsight

-Might probably publish a blog post on this, along with some learnings in the whole process.
+~~Might probably publish a blog post on this, along with some learnings in the whole process~~ Blog Post is up, check it out [here](https://aniruddhadeb.com/articles/2022/intern-inferno.html#intern-inferno)!

 **TL;DR**: I'll be an SWE intern at Optiver this summer! :)